 Reducing Hiring Costs

 The company’s hiring costs were skyrocketing due to the manual process in their order fulfillment.
-The warehouse had 10 pack lines, requiring five operators on each line to process the order.
+The warehouse had 10 pack lines, requiring five operators on each line to process the orders.
 High turnover and a labor shortage led to increased hiring costs.
-Management was hoping that automation would help address the labor needs and help their fulfillment operations scale without a drastic increase in headcount.
+Management was hoping that automation would address the labor needs and help their fulfillment operations scale without a drastic increase in headcount.

 The Automated Solution

-The Integrator engaged to design the full solution brought PSI onto the project, knowing PSI’s machines have the capabilities to accomplish the customer’s needs.
+The Integrator engaged to design the full solution brought PSI onto the project, knowing PSI’s machines had the capabilities to accomplish the customer’s needs.
 PSI’s solutions team worked with the integrator and customer’s team to determine which print feeder model would be best suited for this application.

 For devices that were being shipped out in their original packaging, PSI added an Autoslip on another line so the documentation could be printed, pouched, and applied to the top of the already closed, original pack container.
 The same verification system was in place to confirm the correct documents were included with the correct order.

-For both lines, the order would be sent down a reject lane If there was a mismatch between the documentation and the order.
+For both lines, the order would be sent down a reject lane if there was a mismatch between the documentation and the order.
 Adding the PFSF and Autoslip allowed the documentation area to keep up with the target throughput of 20 per minute and significantly reduced time spent fixing errors.